You are here

 The Bosch Indego Range is a little different to the norm, as they have the ability to map out your lawn to find the most efficient route to take.
 This means that the mower can work in straight lines rather than mowing in random patterns.
 This method ensures that no grass will be missed in the process.
 See Which?’s review on this product here.

 The good news is that robotic mowers do not require you to have a small, perfectly rectangular lawn in order to get good results.
 Most modern robotic lawn mowers have been designed to mow different grass types and also lawns that are oddly shaped.
 These days robotic mowers have the ability to manoeuvre around obstacles such as flower beds, poles, swimming pools and also children’s play frames.
 Robotic lawnmowers can be used on a variety of different sized lawns.
 Some models can even mow different zones or areas of your lawn.
+The Ambrogio L60 Deluxe mower is even easier to use than most as it requires no installation, just place the mower on your lawn and the smart grass sensor works it all out.

 A robotic mower can also cope with extremely large lawns where normally you would be using a ride on mower.
 A good example of a robotic lawn mower for lawns of up to 3600m2, that’s nearly an acre, is the Robomow® RS635 Pro SX.
 It’s fully automatic smart scheduling means that you can sit back and relax whilst your lawn is kept in pristine condition all through the growing season.

 Another important factor to consider with regards to your lawn, is whether or not the device can handle slopes.
 You can purchase robotic lawnmowers that are generally built for relatively flat lawns whilst others can handle steep hills.
-The Robomow® RC308 Pro X has extra wide power wheels and is suitable for slopes up to 36% (20o).
+The Robomow® RC308u has extra wide power wheels and is suitable for slopes up to 36% (20o).
 The new McCulloch R1000, affectionately known as ROB, cuts lawns up to 1000m2 and can handle slopes with an incline of 25%.

 It is also important to consider how long it takes the robotic mower to charge and how much grass it will cut on one full charge.
 Many robotic mowers use the new lithium-ion battery technology which means that they can be charged in under an hour and there are nno adverse memory effects.
 Most high-end robotic lawnmowers can automate mowing by working to a set schedule.
 The robot will leave its charging station, of its own accord, and begin mowing, then travel back to its dock when it needs to be recharged.